jczasgit/ns7-theme-builder/README.md

 ##### Known Issues
 - It seems that using #RRGGBBAA does not work well in Nativescript.
 The alpha value does not apply correctly.
 Trying to add RGBA to the theme builder.
+- Dark Theme TextView text color is not set correctly causing it to have little contrast.